Medicare Denied Claim: Prior Authorization Expired

 - If you appeal, document the timeline.
 Show when the authorization was issued, when you tried to schedule the service, and why there was a delay.
 Include any evidence that the delay was outside your control (appointment wait lists, cancellation notices, etc.).

-- For Medicare Advantage plans, note that under CMS rules finalized for 2026, approved authorizations must remain valid for the entire approved course of treatment.
+- For Medicare Advantage plans, note that under CMS rules in effect since 2024 (42 CFR 422.138), an approved authorization must remain valid for as long as medically necessary to avoid interrupting an active course of treatment, with at least a 90-day carryover when you switch plans.
 If your plan cut short an authorization for ongoing treatment, this rule may help your appeal.

 Sources